openreplay/documentation/content/deployment/deploy-gcp.md

 ### Setup Google load balancer (option 1)

 First step is to add an instance group which is required later for the load balancer:

 1. Go to 'Compute Engine' > 'Instance Groups'
 2. 'Create Instance Group' and select *New unmanaged instance group*
 3. Pick your preferred 'Location' then select the 'Network' and choose the OpenReplay VM instance
 4. Click 'Create'

 Now it's time to create the load balancer:

 1. Go to 'Network Services' > 'Load Balancing'
 2. 'Create Load Balancer' and pick *HTTP(S) Load Balancing*
 3. Choose 'From Internet to my VMs' then click 'Continue'
 4. Start with 'Backend configuration' and click on 'Backend services' > 'Create a backend service'
 5. Select *Instance group* for 'Backend type'.
-In 'New backend' choose the instance group you previously created then hit 'Done'.
+In 'Backends' > 'New backend', choose the instance group you previously created, set the port to `80` then hit 'Done'.
-6. 'Create another health check' in 'Health Check'.
-Choose HTTP for the 'Protocol' and 'Port' 80 while keeping the other default values, 'Save and continue'.
+6. Scroll down to 'Health Check' and 'Create a health check'.
+Choose HTTP for the 'Protocol' and 'Port' 80 while keeping the other default values.
+Hit 'Save'.
 7. Click 'Create'
 8. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
 Hit 'Done'.
 9. Review then click 'Create'